2026 Preakness Stakes betting in PA

 By the time the Preakness rolls around, all the horses scheduled to run will have proven themselves as being among the top 2- and 3-year-old horses for the current season.

-Where to Watch Horse Racing in Pennsylvania
+Where to watch horse racing in Pennsylvania

 If you’re looking to catch the Preakness Stakes on TV, you can tune into NBC, which is the broadcast home for major racing events.
-You can catch live racing action on media outlets NBCSN and FS1.
+You can see live racing action on media outlets NBCSN and FS1.

 Pennsylvania has six racetracks for you to get in on the action.
 Here are the details: